 After patients begin treatment, their doctors will periodically order blood and bone marrow tests to determine whether they are responding to treatment.
+Monitoring is usually done with blood tests only.
+A bone marrow biopsy is recommended at the start of treatment or when there is concern for disease progression or resistance.
 A "treatment response" is an improvement in a disease related to the patient's treatment.
 Monitoring treatment response is one of the key strategies for managing CML.
 In general, the greater the response to drug therapy, the longer the disease will be controlled.

-Table 2 on page 31 describes the different types of treatment responses for CML.There are three types of response: hematologic, cytogenetic and molecular.
+Table 3 on page 33 describes the different types of treatment responses for CML.
+There are three types of response: hematologic, cytogenetic and molecular.

 Hematologic Response.
 This response is classified as either "partial" or "complete," depending on the results of a complete blood count (CBC) with differential.
-This test measures the number of red blood cells, white blood cells (as well as the different types of white blood cells) and platelets in the blood.
+This test measures the number of red blood cells, white blood cells (as well as the different types of white blood cells), and platelets in the blood.